Skip to content

 This randomised control trial aims to determine whether early commencement of a sequential schedule of two pneumococcal conjugate vaccines, Pneumococcal Haemophilus influenzae protein D-conjugate vaccine (PHiD-CV or Synflorix) and 13-valent pneumococcal conjugate vaccine (PCV13 or Prevenar13), given in sequence at one, two, four (PHiD-CV), and 6 months (PCV13), gives greater protection against otitis media compared to either PCV13-alone or PHiD-CV-alone at two, four, and six months.

-The project also aims to determine if a combination of pneumococcal vaccines is superior to single vaccines in terms of immunogenicity, nasopharyngeal carriage of otitis media pathogens, and all-cause otitis media in Indigenous infants living in remote communities.
+The project also aims to determine if a combination of pneumococcal vaccines is superior to single vaccines in terms of immunogenicity, nasopharyngeal carriage of otitis media pathogens and all-cause otitis media in Aboriginal and Torres trait Islander infants living in remote communities.

-The project is funded by the National Health and Medical Research Council (NHMRC), and is headed by Menzies School of Health Research.
+The project is funded by the National Health and Medical Research Council (NHMRC) and headed by Menzies School of Health Research.

 Professor Amanda Leach